Nicklas766/Comment/README.md

 Copy everything that lies in the `config/di.php` and paste it in your own DI-container.
 Also make sure that you add any dependency that you might not added already.

-Also don't be surprised that we're adding a `renderpage` class, since this comment module uses it's own renderpage functions, therefore we need to add them in our DI.
+Also don't be surprised that we're adding a `renderpage` class, since this module uses it's own renderpage functions, therefore we need to add them in our DI.

 ### Database